Asthma: Long–term control

-For children with asthma which is well-controlled on combination therapy of inhaled corticosteroids (ICS) and long-acting beta2-agonists (LABA), the benefits and harms of stopping LABA and stepping down to ICS-only therapy are uncertain.
+For children with asthma that is well-controlled on combination therapy of inhaled corticosteroids (ICS) and long-acting beta2-agonists (LABA), the benefits and harms of stopping LABA and stepping down to ICS-only therapy are uncertain.
 In adults who have stable asthma while they are taking a combination of LABA and inhaled corticosteroids (ICS), stopping LABA may increase the risk of asthma exacerbations that require treatment with corticosteroids by mouth.
 Stopping LABA probably makes little or no important difference to asthma control or asthma-related quality of life.
-Whether or not stopping LABA increases the risk of serious adverse events or exacerbations requiring an emergency department visit or hospitalisation is uncertain.
+Whether or not stopping LABA increases the risk of serious adverse events or exacerbations requiring an emergency department visit or hospitalization is uncertain.

 Delivery methods

-Medications are typically provided as metered-dose inhalers (MDIs) in combination with an asthma spacer or as a dry powder inhaler.
+Medications are typically provided as metered-dose inhalers (MDIs) in combination with an inhaler spacer or as a dry powder inhaler.
 The spacer is a plastic cylinder that mixes the medication with air, making it easier to receive a full dose of the drug.
 A nebulizer may also be used.
 Nebulizers and spacers are equally effective in those with mild to moderate symptoms.
 However, insufficient evidence is available to determine whether a difference exists in those with severe disease.
 For delivering short-acting beta-agonists in acute asthma in children, spacers may have advantages compared to nebulisers, but children with life-threatening asthma have not been studied.
 There is no strong evidence for the use of intravenous LABA for adults or children who have acute asthma.
-There is insufficient evidence to directly compare the effectiveness of a metered-dose inhaler attached to a homemade spacer compared to commercially available spacer for treating children with asthma.
+There is insufficient evidence to directly compare the effectiveness of a metered-dose inhaler attached to a homemade spacer compared to a commercially available spacer for treating children with asthma.